build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ## About author

-Viktoria is a Senior Developer Advocate and passionate about helping builders to build and innovate using new technologies.
+Viktoria is a Senior Developer Advocate and passionate about helping developers to build and innovate using new technologies.
 She is a content creator and frequently shares content on [LinkedIn](https://www.linkedin.com/in/semaan/).
-Viktoria has been named as a one of the Top Cloud Influencers in 2023 and [#9 LinkedIn Female Content Creator WorldWide](https://app.favikon.com/creators-tops/women-content-creators/all-niches/linkedin/).
+Viktoria has been named as  one of the Top Cloud Influencers and [#9 LinkedIn Female Content Creator WorldWide](https://app.favikon.com/creators-tops/women-content-creators/all-niches/linkedin/).